Restoration in Action

 Restoring the Valley

-Riparian ecosystems, like the Kawuneeche Valley, provide important ecological, social and economic benefits, including water quality, flood and erosion control, wildlife habitat, and places for people to enjoy nature.
+Riparian ecosystems, like the Kawuneeche Valley, provide important ecological, social and economic benefits, including water quality, erosion control, wildlife habitat, and places for people to enjoy nature.

 Following decades of overgrazing by wildlife, neglected irrigation systems, the absence of critical wildlife species, and other human activities, the Valley’s natural systems are severely disrupted and unable to provide the full range of benefits to people and nature.
 These benefits are particularly crucial as Colorado faces increased risk of fires and floods.